Basics

 Mixed methods research

-You may want to consider a mixed methods approach to research that combines quantitative and qualitative data collection methods.
-Researchers can best understand a complex problem from various data collected on the subject.
+You may want to consider a mixed methods approach to research and thus combine quantitative and qualitative data collection methods.
+Researchers can best understand a complex problem by collecting various types of data collected on the subject.
 In the example above, the successful launch of a nutritional supplement depends on its effectiveness and customer satisfaction.
 One is only particularly helpful if the other is also present.
 Ultimately, it is essential to consider whether you are collecting the right kinds of data for the research inquiry you want to pursue.

-A researcher can employ various qualitative research methods to collect qualitative data.
-As a result, numerous forms of data can be used for qualitative data analysis.
+A researcher can employ various qualitative methods to collect qualitative data.
+As a result, numerous types of qualitative data can be used for data analysis.

 Questionnaires